 Legal sports betting has come to New Hampshire.

-Operators and regulators answered Gov. Chris Sununu’s challenge to launch sportsbooks in the Granite State while the New England Patriots were still in the playoffs.
+Operators and regulators answered Gov. Chris Sununu’s challenge to launch sportsbooks in the Granite State while the New England Patriots were still in the playoffs following the 2019 NFL season.
 Unfortunately, he didn’t have too many chances to bet.

 The first sportsbook launched in New Hampshire on December 30, 2019.